-VAT for startups is essential for any business selling goods or services in regions where it applies - especially across the EU and the UAE.
+VAT compliance is essential for any business selling goods or services in regions where it applies - especially across the EU and the UAE.
 The European Commission treats VAT as a major revenue source and enforces strict compliance rules.
-This guide walks you through everything you need: registration thresholds, VAT schemes, record‑keeping practices, and strategies to manage international obligations smoothly.
+This guide walks you through everything you need to know: registration thresholds, VAT schemes, record-keeping practices, and strategies to manage international obligations smoothly.

 Before zeroing in on small business VAT solutions, it helps to know what VAT really is and why it matters: